 A Bit About Me

-I am Gavin Murray, and I am a communications junior at Alexander W. Dreyfoos School of the Arts.
-I specialize in Speech & Debate and Journalism, where I am the Morale Editor on the school newspaper: The Muse.
-This is my second year on The Muse, where I am a Content Team Editor for 2 photographers and 2 writers!
-Outside of school, I enjoy bike rides to the beach, watching movies, being with my girlfriend, and especially playing with the BEST dog ever Charlie.
-I love to learn about history, listen to podcasts, and meet new people!
+I am Gavin Murray, and I am a communications senior at Alexander W. Dreyfoos School of the Arts.
+I major in Forensics and Journalism, where I am the Morale Editor & writer on the school's newsmagazine The Muse.
+As the Morale Editor, I am in charge of ensuring a safe and enjoyable working environemnt!
+Outside of school, I like bike rides to the beach, spending time with family, and listening to old music.
+I also love to learn about history, listen to podcasts, and meet new people!

 My Time on The Muse